planetarium/agent8-templates/basic-3d-flightview/PROJECT.md

 ### `src/App.tsx`

-- Main application component.
+- Main application component and entry point.
-- Configures the overall layout and includes the `GameScene` and UI component `StatusDisplay`.
+- Sets up a full-screen container and renders the `GameScene` component, which handles all 3D scene setup and UI elements.

 ### `src/App.css`